kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 To effectively manage swap utilization in workloads, the primary goals of this KEP are to

--  provide an API that allows application owners to specify the degree of swap an application can use.
+-  provide an API that allows application owners to specify the amount of swap an application can use.
 -  offer the ability to disable swap entirely for a container by setting `swap.limit=0`.